 Here are some examples of cheap ticket options:

-Usually the closer you are to the flight date, the ticket price increases, so from the perspective of the buyer, these marketplaces are a great option for finding cheap flights, especially last minute.
+Usually the closer you are to the flight date, the ticket price increases, so from the perspective of the buyer, these marketplaces are a great option for finding the cheapest flights, especially last minute.
 The more flexible you are on dates and the destination, the more money you can save.

 4. Flexibility on dates – Skyscanner Flights and Google Flights